oat-sa/taohub-articles/forge/ldap-authentication/ldap-authentication-for-tao-26.md

 Tao 2.6 does not support any Authentication configuration, so the only way to use the LDAP Adapter is to replace the Tao AuthAdapter:

--   replace the file /generis/core/kernel/users/class.AuthAdapter.php with the attached attachment:class.AuthAdapter.php
+-   replace the file /generis/core/kernel/users/class.AuthAdapter.php with the attached [class.AuthAdapter.php](../resources/class.AuthAdapter.php)
 -   modify the configuration in class.AuthAdapter.php to your server

 Usage